jlink/property-based-testing/pbt-java/blog-series/how_to_specify_it_in_java.md

 >
 > Throughout this paper, we have used integers as test data, for both keys and values.
 This is generally an acceptable choice, although not necessarily ideal.
 It is useful to measure the distribution of test data, to judge whether or not tests are likely to find bugs efficiently.
 In this case, many properties refer to one or more keys, and a tree, generated independently.
 We may therefore wonder, how often does such a key actually occur in an independently generated tree?
 >
 > To find out, we can define a property just for measurement.
-We measure not only how often k appears in t, but also where among the keys of t it appears:
+We measure not only how often `key` appears in `bst`, but also where among the keys of `bst` it appears:

 ```java
 @Property(tries = 1_000_000)